 Q13.
 What is NVMe?

 A13.
-NVMe (Non-Volatile Memory Express) is a faster interface for SSDs that connects directly to the PCIe bus.
+Non-Volatile Memory Express (NVMe) denotes a high-performance interface protocol for SSDs that interfaces directly with the PCIe bus.

 Q14.
 How do I choose the right power supply?